tuxnam/GuillaumeBen-Security-Notebook/DFIR-for-AKS.md

 The playbook also adds a label ```status=quarantine``` to the target namespace.
 The namespace selected is the namespace present as part of the list of entities of a Defender for Container alert.

+The 'remove isolation namespace' playbook deletes the network policy and removes the label associated.

 **Required Parameters:**<br />